Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 How Important is the Admissions Test to my Oxbridge Application?

-With Admissions Tests coming up in the next few weeks, many applicants to Oxford and Cambridge are understandably becoming quite nervous about making sure they get the best possible grade in the tests and worrying about what might happen if they don’t do quite as well as they would like.
-Here at Oxbridge Applications, it’s our job to make sure that you are completely clear on how the Admissions Test will affect your application, and to what extent it is a make-or-break element in your chances of being invited for interview or getting an offer from your dream university.
+With Admissions Tests coming up in the next few weeks, many applicants to Oxford and Cambridge are understandably becoming quite nervous about performing to the best of their abilities, and worrying about what might happen if they underperform.
+Here at Oxbridge Applications, it’s our job to give you all the information available on how the Admissions Test might affect your application.
+This includes why the test is used, what admissions tutors are looking for from your performance, and whether a certain grade will guarantee your being shortlisted for interview.

 NEED STRATEGIC GUIDANCE?